The Berlin Museum Pass is a fantastic savings deal giving access to over 30 exhibitions and galleries for three days for only €32.

 - The Scharf-Gerstenberg Collection

-Another savings pass aimed at visitors to Berlin is the Berlin Welcome Card.
-This savings pass is predominantly a transportation travel card but also gives savings on some sights.
-For active museum visits, a Museum Pass Berlin may be worth buying in addition to the Welcome travel card to get free entry rather than just small discounts, although the Museum Pass plus a standard transportation day or week tickets are good combinations too.
+For active museum visits, a Museum Pass Berlin may be worth buying in addition to the Welcome travel card to get free entry rather than just small discounts, although the Museum Pass plus a standard public transport day or week tickets (and sometimes the €58 Deutschland-Ticket) are good combinations too.